stiles/guessr-fetch/README.md

 ## Notes
 - Use responsibly.
 These scripts require access to your authenticated session.
-- GeoGuessr's terms prohibit cheating in duels. **Don't use this code for that.**
 - Keep your `config.py` file private to avoid leaking sensitive information.
-- If you accidentally commit `config.py`, remove it from the Git history.

 ---